Katy Perry: 2020–2023: Smile, motherhood, and Las Vegas residency

 Perry collaborated with the tech company Apple Inc. starring in advertisements for their GarageBand music software where users could have "Remix Sessions" featuring her song, "Harleys in Hawaii".
-On the collab, Perry stated: "'Harleys in Hawaii' has lived so many different lives [...]
-There is so much opportunity to remix this song, and I can't wait to hear all the GarageBand evolutions with this Apple collab."
+On the collab, she stated in August 2022: "'Harleys in Hawaii' has lived so many different lives" as well as that there was "so much opportunity to remix this song, and I can't wait to hear all the GarageBand evolutions with this Apple collab."
+Perry performed at the May 2023 Coronation Concert of Charles III at Windsor Castle.
+Four months later, she sold her music rights to Litmus Music for an estimated $225 million.